princedanieljohn39/princedanieljohn39/README.md

-- 👋 Hi, I’m @princedanieljohn39
+- 👋 Hello there, I’m @princedanieljohn39
 - 👀 I’m interested in Frontend development, Web and Mobile
 - 🌱 I’m currently learning Tailwind css
 - 💞️ I’m looking to collaborate on Web3 Frontend projects